psaux-it/woocommerce-aras-kargo/README.md

 ![setup5](https://user-images.githubusercontent.com/25556606/124501159-baf95700-ddc9-11eb-81ce-84c5b9117639.png)

-## Where is Turkish translation?
+## Where is the Turkish translation?
-You are welcome to add support/contribute on Turkish translation.
-Currently script only supports mail notifications in Turkish.
-The setup and logs not supported yet.
+Critical part such as success mails, custom order status fronted label supports Turkish.
+You are welcome to add support/contribute on Turkish translation of setup&logging&readme part.

 ## Features
 - Interactive easy setup